pensthiel/head-md-future-of-drawing/process/readme.md

 - how do I build the wheels
 - turning mechanism
 - should I cut the cables to make them shorter?
+- holes !
+    - for ventilaion !
+    - to charge the battery !
+    - for buttons !